RobertThePublisher/theultimatewin11setup/README.md

 Subscribe for more: https://www.youtube.com/@PTOT2.0TheMasterThatIsCool275

 ANOTHER DISCLAIMER FROM WINDOWS 12 CONCEPT: Microsoft don't own the windows 12 project.
 This shold not be confused.
 Just For Fun.
-Do not send this to microsoft i warn you or this project wwill get lot of hate and will be banned.
+Do not send this to microsoft i warn you or this project will get lot of hate and will be banned.
 Made with AI.
 It's a lot better than the official one releasing sooner and unofficials.

+The repository demonstrates skills. games. operating systems.
+The limit is 1 gigabyte.
+Not resistable for personal files.
+Just for projects and extensions.
+That's how github was created.
+Focused on coding